bilal-amjad-dev/docker/docker-network/lab2.md

 ```

-You will see that you will not able to reach the *finance container*.
+You will see that you will not able to reach the *finance container* because both are in different networks.
 So, this is how you will make your container secure using the concept of networking.